 There are still more Toolbars in PowerPoint that are not displayed on this list, that's because these are context sensitive Toolbars like the Tables and Borders, Reviewing, WordArt and more.
 These are only visible when you have the proper object selected, thus the Tables and Borders Toolbar shows up whenever you are working on a table.
 To show up any of these Toolbars permanently, follow these steps:

 - Choose View | Toolbars | Cuistomize to bring up the Customize dialog box that you can see in Figure 2.

-- Scroll down the list in the Toolbars tab -- the last few toolbars are all context sensitive toolbars -- to make them permanently available, just place a check mark next to them -- in the same way, you can remove a checkmark to hide that toolbar.
+- Scroll down the list in the Toolbars tab, the last few Toolbars are all context sensitive Toolbars.
+To make them permanently available, just select the check-box in front of them.
+In the same way, you can deselect the check-box to hide that Toolbar.